Peralasseri

 Peralasseri is a census town and Panchayat headquarters in Kannur district in the Indian state of Kerala, situated on the Kannur-Kuthuparamba State Highway 38 (Kerala), 12 km from Kannur city, on the bank of Anjarakandy river.

 Geography

 Peralasseri is 14 km from the district headquarters Kannur.
 The nearest town and railway stations are Thalassery which is 14 km and Kannur which is 15 km away.
-In olden days the place was known as Peru+VaLa+Sery "Great Fertile Domicile, which fact can be confirmed by a visit to the place.
-The Place is surrounded by 4 panchayats: Kadambur, vengad, Anjarakandi, Pinarayi.
-The Panchayath Office is located near Peralassery Subrahmanya Temple.
+It is surrounded by 4 panchayats: Kadambur, Vengad, Anjarakandi, and Pinarayi.